-Stocks, funds, as well as other securities, can be reinvested within an IRA, 401(k), or other tax-favored retirement accounts and can be purchased or sold without immediate tax consequences.
-As long as funds stay within the retirement account, transactions such as buying and selling stock, exchanges between mutual funds, capital gain distributions, and dividend reinvestments are not taxable.
-Once you start withdrawing securities from your retirement account, you’re subject to taxes and other penalties if you’re withdrawing before the age of 59 ½.
-Withdrawals are taxed as ordinary income, and the penalties are significant.
+Investors who sell stocks or other assets within their tax-advantaged retirement account can typically reinvest gains without tax consequences.
+As long as the funds or new assets stay in the retirement account, transactions such as buying and selling stock, exchanges between mutual funds, capital gain distributions, and dividend reinvestments are not taxed.
+However, if you start withdrawing from your retirement account, you’re subject to taxes and other penalties, assuming you have not reached age 59 ½.
+This is because early withdrawals are taxed as ordinary income, and the penalties are significant.

-Whether you're trying to reduce or defer your capital gains tax liability, capital gains aren't recognized until the asset is sold, and your best defense as an investor is to invest long-term.
-Working with a financial advisor and tax specialist is your best option to develop a strategy and to work towards your investment goals.
+Whether you're trying to reduce or defer your capital gains tax liability, capital gains aren't recognized until the asset is sold.
+So your best defense as an investor is to invest long-term.
+But, again, working with a financial advisor and tax specialist is your best option to develop a strategy and to work towards your investment goals.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.